 ACL tears are devastating knee injuries that most commonly occur in adults and skeletally mature adolescents.
 High school and college athletes are particularly at risk.
 The incidence of ACL tears among kids who have not gone through their growth spurts does appear to be rising, though.
-Since the decision on the best way to treat these injuries in kids is such a big one for parents and the young athletes, I want to review some of the questions that often arise.
+Since the decision on the best way to treat a torn ACL in a child is such a big one for parents and the young athletes, I want to review some of the questions that often arise.

 What is an ACL tear?

 The anterior cruciate ligament (ACL) is a ligament in the center of the knee that provides front-to-back and rotational stability to the knee.
 Athletes and athletic individuals tear the ACL through traumatic events in sports and other activities.